groupe-sii/ogham/README.md

 }
 ```

-Here is the content of the template:
+Here is the templated content :

 ```html
 <!DOCTYPE html>